COVID-19 Risk Management FAQ

 - If taking an at-home antigen test we ask that student’s write their name and date of the test on the test itself and submit a photo.
 If the test was administered by a lab, the family will submit the test results as proof.

 Q: Who is responsible for these COVID test logistics and costs?

 A: Prior to the program, the family will be responsible to obtain the correct test, receive results in the timeframe and provide proof to GLA and the airlines.

-Q: What if I have a COVID-19 vaccine?
-Do I still need to get a COVID-19 test to come on the program and to go back home?
+Q: I have a COVID-19 vaccine.
+Do I still need to get a COVID-19 test to come on the program?